impossible98/go-std/docs/os/signal.md

 ## Overview

-This package signal implements access to incoming signals.
+This package implements access to incoming signals.

 Signals are primarily used on Unix-like systems.
 For the use of this package on Windows and Plan 9, see below.